Holographic massive plasma state in Friedman Universe: cosmological fine-tuning and coincidence problems: Cosmological CDM model

 \subsection{Holographic and massive pair plasma state}

-Third, we assume the aforementioned ``equilibrium'' state is a holographic and massive pair plasma state that contains a large number and massive pairs of particles and antiparticles.
-We describe such a state as a perfect fluid state of effective number $n^H_{_M}$ and energy $\rho^H_{_M}$ densities of massive stable and unstable pairs,
+Third, we assume the aforementioned ``equilibrium'' state $|{\mathcal N}_{\rm pair}\rangle$ is a holographic and massive pair plasma state containing a large number of massive particle and antiparticle pairs.
+We effectively describe such a plasma state as a perfect fluid state of effective number $n^H_{_M}$ and energy $\rho^H_{_M}$ densities of stable and unstable massive pairs,